victorpolicastro/time_manager/README.md

   `rspec`

 # Next steps
-1. View: marks per day
+1. Hour calulation
-2. Hour calulation
+2. Extract marks to spreadsheet
-3. Extract marks to spreadsheet
+3. Edit user
-4. Edit user
+4. Create specs for 100% of coverage
-5. Create specs for 100% of coverage
+5. Add filter for month